 - Joint Reconstructions and Arthodesis (Fusion)

-- Triple Pelvic Osteotomy (TPO) for Canine Hip Dysplasia
+- Double Pelvic Osteotomy (DPO) for Canine Hip Dysplasia

 - Arthoroscopic Surgery for OCD, Elbow Dysplasia, and Other Joint Conditions

 - Feline Colectomy